 The microbiome and children’s growth

-It’s been shown over the course of years of microbiome research that a well-rounded microbiome is key in human health — not just for adults, but for kids to achieve healthy growth (R, R, R).
-A study done in 2014 comparing bottle-fed to breast-fed macaques showed that the breastfed infants had more memory T helper 17 cells (TH17), an important subset of immune cells that help protect us from pathogens and infection (R).
-Alone, this data might not mean much to the average person, but the implication here is that the timing and foods that children are exposed to in their early life can have lasting consequences.
-The impact of the microbiota in children goes beyond just obesity or malnutrition, but into diseases such as asthma, dermatitis, chronic inflammatory disease, type 1 diabetes, and eczema, all which can last into adulthood (R, R, R).
+A study done in 2014 comparing bottle-fed to breast-fed macaques showed that the breastfed infants had more memory T helper 17 cells (TH17), an important subset of immune cells that help protect us from pathogens and infection.
+16 Alone, this data might not mean much to the average person, but the implication here is that the timing and foods that children are exposed to in their early life can have lasting consequences.
+The impact of the microbiota in children goes beyond just obesity or malnutrition, but into diseases such as asthma, dermatitis, chronic inflammatory disease, type 1 diabetes, and eczema, all which can last into adulthood.
+17 18 19

 The microbiome of Americans lacks diversity